 A well-known Gallup analysis found that “only one in three workers in the U.S. strongly agree that they received recognition or praise for doing good work in the past seven days."

-The same study found those who don’t feel adequately recognized were twice as likely to say they'll quit in the next year.
-Despite that, organizations move forward, and that persistent progress masks a pervasive cultural deficit.
+The same study found employees who don’t feel adequately recognized were twice as likely to say they'll quit in the next year.
+But as the talent market pendulum swung rapidly in 2022 and 2023, the Great Resignation became the Big Stay.

 Quantum workplace research revealed a sharp drop in job market confidence since 2022, mirrored by a similarly sharp drop in voluntary turnover rates, as measured by the U.S. Bureau of Labor Statistics.
 The data implied that “when employees are not confident in the job market, they are more likely to stay at their current organization.”

-For the first time in nearly a decade of upward progress, Quantum Workplace data revealed a downward trend in engagement starting in 2023.
-A workforce that stays because they’re afraid to leave isn’t likely to perform as well as a workforce that stays because they feel a connection to the purpose and value behind their work.
+The current employment climate may motivate employees to stay when they wouldn't otherwise, but that’s not an ideal outcome.
+A workforce that stays because they’re afraid to leave isn’t likely to perform as well as a workforce that stays because they're intrinsically motivated by a connection to the purpose and value behind their work.

-Mission and Purpose
+Mission and purpose

 Recognition’s impact on engagement is manifold.
 If we define employee engagement as the emotional connection a person feels toward their organization’s goals and values, recognition is the substrate that supports its growth.